Module Catalogue 2024/25

 Assessment Rationale And Relationship

-Essays test students’ ability to conduct independent research, relate primary source documents to broader problem, ability to formulate an interpretation of evidence in response to a question, and academic writing skills.
+The project can either be a written essay or a creative response to one of the themes of the module.
+It will test students' ability to conduct independent research, relate primary source documents to broader problem, design a research question, ability to formulate an interpretation of evidence in response to a question, and academic writing skills.

 Timetable